 - Benefits of HTTPS transmission:

-- HTTPS encrypts sensitive information such as session IDs and cookies before transmission, preventing security threats caused by sensitive information leakage.
+- HTTPS encrypts sensitive information such as session IDs and cookies before transmission.
+This prevents security threats caused by sensitive information leakage.

-- HTTPS checks data integrity during transmission to protect your DNS or content against man-in-the-middle (MITM) attacks such as hijacking and tampering.
+- HTTPS checks data integrity during transmission to protect your Domain Name System (DNS) or content against man-in-the-middle (MITM) attacks such as hijacking and tampering.

 - HTTPS is the new norm.
-An increasing number of mainstream browsers such as Google Chrome and Mozilla Firefox automatically identified HTTP websites as insecure in 2018.
-If an organization insists on using HTTP, they will face security vulnerabilities.
-Furthermore, when users visit the organization's website by using these browsers, they will be prompted that this website is insecure, which compromises user experience and hence reduces visits to this website.
+An increasing number of major browsers such as Google Chrome and Mozilla Firefox have labelled HTTP websites as insecure since 2018.
+If you choose to use HTTP, your website may be exposed to security risks.
+Users who visit your website by using these browsers are prompted that this website is insecure.
+This compromises user experience and may reduce visits to the website.

-- Major network service providers such as Google and Baidu prioritize HTTPS websites in the search results.
-Additionally, mainstream browsers must support HTTPS to support HTTP/2.
-HTTPS is the more reliable choice in terms of security, market presence, and user experience.
-Therefore, we recommend that you upgrade your access protocol to HTTPS.
+- Google and Baidu prioritize HTTPS websites in the search results.
+Additionally, major browsers must support HTTPS to support HTTP/2.
+HTTPS is a more reliable choice in terms of security, market presence, and user experience.
+Therefore, we recommend that you upgrade your communication protocol to HTTPS.

-HTTPS acceleration is a value-added service.
-After you enable HTTPS, HTTPS requests incur additional fee.
-For more information about the billing standards, see Static HTTPS Requests.
+HTTPS secure acceleration is a value-added service.
+After you enable HTTPS, you will be billed based on HTTPS requests.
+For more information about the billing standards, see Number of static HTTPS requests.

-Note The fee is separately charged based on HTTPS requests and is not covered by the CDN data transfer plan.
-Before you enable HTTPS acceleration, make sure that your account has a sufficient balance.
-If your balance becomes empty, the CDN services are suspended.
+Note The billing for HTTPS requests is calculated separately and is not covered by the CDN data transfer plan.
+Before you enable HTTPS secure acceleration, make sure that your account balance is sufficient.
+CDN services may be suspended when your balance is insufficient.